Am I on the right track?

 Remember, you are now looking at your ideal plan—the one the month started with—and your actual results, meaning what you actually did.
-No matter how good your plans are, reality will get in the way.
-It’s up to you to observe the places where you were overly confident, places where you over or under-estimated the amount of time or effort it took, or any other misalignments between what you planned and what you acted upon.
+No matter how good your plans are, reality will often get in the way.
+It’s up to you to observe the places where you were overly confident, places where you over or under-estimated the amount of time or effort it took or any other misalignments between what you planned and what you acted upon.

 To proceed, first pull out your weekly reviews for the month.
 They represent a starting point for your monthly checkpoint.
 You will reflect them against the original monthly plan and ask yourself a few questions to reveal those patterns.

 At the end of it, you might wind up with the conclusion that everything went approximately fine.
 Even if you come to that conclusion, still look for broken patterns.
-Especially look for places where your awareness and judgment failed you, not places where unexpected situations occurred.
+Especially look for places where your awareness and judgment failed you, and less for places where unexpected situations occurred.
 That’s because no amount of self-reflection and analysis will prevent unforeseen events or unexpected behaviors from the people around you.

 Your goal here is not to stop the Universe from getting in the way of your plans; your goal is to identify your blind spots and make small rudder changes to adjust your judgment.
 In time, that increased awareness will allow you to deal more effectively and efficiently with situations that occur when life throws a wrench in your wheel—which it will.
 It happens all the time.